CyberSource/cybersource-flex-samples-java/java8/jsp-microform/README.md

   mvn clean install
   ```

-  This will produce `.war` file that can be deployed to a Tomcat server instance.
+  This will produce a `.war` file that can be deployed to a Tomcat server instance.
+The deployed application will serve a demonstration card tokenization page on `http://localhost:8080/`.
+To serve from a different domain, ensure that `targetOrigin` domain is specified when making a call to the `/keys` endpoint.
+For a detailed example please see [FlexKeyProvider.java](./src/main/java/com.cybersource/example/FlexKeyProvider.java), line 47.

 ## Tips

-- If you are having issues, checkout the full [FLEX documentation]( REPLACE WITH URL ).
+- If you are having issues, checkout the full [Hosted FLEX documentation](https://www.cybersource.com/developers/integration_methods/hosted_flex).

 - If the application throws `java.security.InvalidKeyException: Illegal key size` you have probably not installed the [JCE unlimited policy files](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html).

+- Safari version 10 and below does not support `RsaOaep256` encryption schema, for those browser please specify encryption type `RsaOaep` when making a call to the `/keys` endpoint.
+For a detailed example please see [FlexKeyProvider.java](./src/main/java/com.cybersource/example/FlexKeyProvider.java), line 47.